• Skip to primary navigation

 Diced onions in a frying pan.

-Peel and chop the onions into a fine dice and then soften them in a frying pan with 2 tablespoons of olive oil.
+Peel and chop the onions into fine dice and then soften them in a frying pan with 2 tablespoons of olive oil.

 This will take about 5 minutes.